ankithabudhya/Ankithan/README.md

 ### Summary

-This paper presents an intelligent healthcare chatbot system using Retrieval-Augmented Generation and Large Language Models for symptom analysis, healthcare guidance, and patient support.
+This paper presents an intelligent healthcare chatbot system using Retrieval-Augmented Generation and Large Language Models for symptom analysis, healthcare guidance, and patient support.[2]

 The system combines conversational AI, vector databases, and intelligent healthcare assistance to provide evidence-based healthcare responses and personalized medical support.